-Although a lot of people groan over Moby Dick (and say it was their high school text they had to study and therefore they don’t like it), homeschools have more time to leisurely work their way through the book and mull over the themes and stories within.
+Although many people groan over Moby Dick (and say it was their high school text they had to study and therefore they don’t like it), homeschools have more time to leisurely work their way through the book and mull over the themes and stories within.

 Like many other living books, Moby Dick was written by an author who had a keen interest in the topic at hand (I think you’d have to be keenly interested in whaling to write a 585-page tome on the subject and make it somewhat interesting).

-Moby Dick is a great example of a living book as you can clearly see that Herman Melville has a keen interest in the topic, knows the topic well, can write about the topic clearly and in detail and integrates stories about the topic which also teaches his audience about whaling.
+Moby Dick is an excellent example of a living book.
+You can see Herman Melville has a keen interest in the topic knows the topic well.
+He writes about whaling issues clearly and in detail and integrates stories about the subject, teaching his audience about whaling.

 Charlotte Mason and Living Books

-Charlotte Mason believed children should be brought up on books and the study of different things around them.
+Charlotte Mason believed children should be brought up on books and study different things around them.
 This is what she said:

-Children can be most fitly educated on Books and Things…The value of this education by Things is receiving wide recognition, but intellectual education to be derived from Books is still for the most part to seek. – Charlotte Mason
+Children can be most fitly educated on Books and Things…The value of this education by Things is receiving wide recognition, but academic education to be derived from Books is still, for the most part, to seek. – Charlotte Mason

 She also talked about how much we need good books and what happens if we don’t get them:

-A child’s intercourse must always be with good books, the best that we can find.
+A child’s intercourse must always be with good books, the best we can find.
 We must put into their hands the sources which we must needs use for ourselves, the best books of the best writers.
-For the mind is capable of dealing with only one kind of food; it lives, grows and is nourished upon ideas only; mere information is to it as a meal of sawdust to the body. – Charlotte Mason
+For the mind can deal with only one kind of food; it lives, grows, and is nourished upon ideas only; mere information is to it as a meal of sawdust to the body. – Charlotte Mason

 As such, these great books help children digest and grow from the information they learn in the pages of a living book.